speakeasy-api/bluesky-ts/docs/sdks/feed/README.md

 # Feed
-(*app.bsky.feed*)
+(*feed*)

 ## Overview

 ### Available Operations

-* [appBskyFeedDescribeFeedGenerator](#appbskyfeeddescribefeedgenerator) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [describeFeedGenerator](#describefeedgenerator) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get information about a feed generator, including policies and offered feed URIs.
 Does not require auth; implemented by Feed Generator services (not App View).
-* [appBskyFeedGetActorFeeds](#appbskyfeedgetactorfeeds) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getActorFeeds](#getactorfeeds) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a list of feeds (feed generator records) created by the actor (in the actor's repo).
-* [appBskyFeedGetActorLikes](#appbskyfeedgetactorlikes) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getActorLikes](#getactorlikes) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a list of posts liked by an actor.
 Requires auth, actor must be the requesting account.
-* [appBskyFeedGetAuthorFeed](#appbskyfeedgetauthorfeed) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getAuthorFeed](#getauthorfeed) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a view of an actor's 'author feed' (post and reposts by the author).
 Does not require auth.
-* [appBskyFeedGetFeed](#appbskyfeedgetfeed) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getFeed](#getfeed) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a hydrated feed from an actor's selected feed generator.
 Implemented by App View.
-* [appBskyFeedGetFeedGenerator](#appbskyfeedgetfeedgenerator) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getFeedGenerator](#getfeedgenerator) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get information about a feed generator.
 Implemented by AppView.
-* [appBskyFeedGetFeedGenerators](#appbskyfeedgetfeedgenerators) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getFeedGenerators](#getfeedgenerators) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get information about a list of feed generators.
-* [appBskyFeedGetFeedSkeleton](#appbskyfeedgetfeedskeleton) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getFeedSkeleton](#getfeedskeleton) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a skeleton of a feed provided by a feed generator.
 Auth is optional, depending on provider requirements, and provides the DID of the requester.
 Implemented by Feed Generator Service.
-* [appBskyFeedGetLikes](#appbskyfeedgetlikes) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getLikes](#getlikes) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get like records which reference a subject (by AT-URI and CID).
-* [appBskyFeedGetListFeed](#appbskyfeedgetlistfeed) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getListFeed](#getlistfeed) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a feed of recent posts from a list (posts and reposts from any actors on the list).
 Does not require auth.
-* [appBskyFeedGetPostThread](#appbskyfeedgetpostthread) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getPostThread](#getpostthread) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get posts in a thread.
 Does not require auth, but additional metadata and filtering will be applied for authed requests.
-* [appBskyFeedGetPosts](#appbskyfeedgetposts) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getPosts](#getposts) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Gets post views for a specified list of posts (by AT-URI).
 This is sometimes referred to as 'hydrating' a 'feed skeleton'.
-* [appBskyFeedGetQuotes](#appbskyfeedgetquotes) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getQuotes](#getquotes) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a list of quotes for a given post.
-* [appBskyFeedGetRepostedBy](#appbskyfeedgetrepostedby) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getRepostedBy](#getrepostedby) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a list of reposts for a given post.
-* [appBskyFeedGetSuggestedFeeds](#appbskyfeedgetsuggestedfeeds) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getSuggestedFeeds](#getsuggestedfeeds) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a list of suggested feeds (feed generators) for the requesting account.
-* [appBskyFeedGetTimeline](#appbskyfeedgettimeline) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getTimeline](#gettimeline) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a view of the requesting account's home timeline.
 This is expected to be some form of reverse-chronological feed.
-* [appBskyFeedSearchPosts](#appbskyfeedsearchposts) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [searchPosts](#searchposts) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Find posts matching search criteria, returning views of those posts.
-* [appBskyFeedSendInteractions](#appbskyfeedsendinteractions) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [sendInteractions](#sendinteractions) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Send information about interactions with feed items back to the feed generator that served them.

-## appBskyFeedDescribeFeedGenerator
+## describeFeedGenerator

 *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*